Keith McCready: Professional career

 McCready at the Super Billiards Expo at Valley Forge, Pennsylvania, in 2004.

 When McCready was 21, he began competing at professional pool events throughout California.
 He made an impression in the final of the Sacramento Open; from 2–6 behind, he won the last nine of nine-ball in the final to defeat Larry Hubbart, 11–6.
 McCready won the 1984 Clyde Childress Memorial 9-Ball Open at The Maverick Club in Richmond, Kentucky; having defeated Earl Strickland 11–2 earlier in the event, McCready again defeated Strickland in the final, 11–9.
 By June 1985, he was already considered among the top players in the country.

-Poster with McCready's face at 2005 Joss Northeast 9-Ball Tour in Albany, New York.